 Also, using this client, one can also get direct access to remote computers that are a part of the virtual network, thus allowing you to use the client for data sharing across all systems.
 In other words, it is a go-to alternative to Hamachi for creating your own VPN.
 That being said, the number of max clients you get is just 16 on the advanced payment plan.
 All in all, this doesn’t work for public sharing but works quite well for anyone wanting to host private LAN gaming sessions.

+Another impressive Hamachi alternative that you can check out is Wippien.
 If you’re a gamer who doesn’t like to install unnecessary and huge bloat onto their systems, Wippien is for you.
 Don’t be misled by the weird name, the tool itself is really simple to use.
-Wippien uses the WeOnlyDo wodVPN component to establish a P2P connection with each of the clients in order to establish a VPN.
+It uses the WeOnlyDo wodVPN component to establish a P2P connection with each of the clients in order to establish a VPN.
 What’s more is that not only is the app completely free, it is also open source.
 That being said, the application works well only with Gmail or Jabber accounts, and it doesn’t support other email services for registration.

 I can assure you that Parsec does not have any kind of latency problems like Hamachi.
 Apart from that, you can find gamers on the internet and play a range of Arcade games together using its matchmaking service.
 Basically, play games with anyone, anywhere in the world.
 So if you are looking for the best Hamachi alternative then definitely try out Parsec.

 Download (Free, Hourly charge depending on usage; Generally starts at $0.50/hour)